 The work carried out by the Brazilian UFO investigators is amazing.
 They created the Brazilian UFO Researchers Committee (CBU) and made a government UFO disclosure campaign known as Campaign UFOs that actually worked very well.

 They wanted their government to open up the UFO files but wouldn´t demand all documents released through FOIA requests.
-Instead they decided to request three cases where they knew the government/military was involved.
-This was to be sure they could not claim afterwards they were not involved in such cases.
+Instead, they decided to request three cases where they knew the government/military was involved.
+This was to be sure they could not claim afterward they were not involved in such cases.
 And the documents began to be released, first from the 60´s, then from the 70´s, the 80´s, 90´s etc.

 The three cases CBU asked for via FOIA requests was Operation Saucer carried out September to December 1977, The Official Brazilian UFO Night on May 19th 1986 and the Varginha case that happened on January 20th 1996.
 Unfortunately the Varginha case documents seem not to be available.

 According to an old rense.com article written by A.J.
 Gevaerd himself back in 2005, the other Brazilian UFO researchers involved in CBU and the Campaign UFOs are as follows:

 - Reginaldo de Athayde (info) (Portuguise)

 The first original website I found was Portal Vigília.
 It´s about UFO´s in Brazil and was publicized back in 1996.
 Owner of the portal describes the site as “the pioneer on the Brazilian Internet since they were the first to bring quality, timely, thoughtful and journalistically treated information to a growing number of curious and increasingly critical internet users”.